The Silent City in Malta

 The Mdina Experience

 The Mdina Experience is a 30-minute visual journey through the history of the city.
-It is the perfect way to get the true understanding of what the city is all about, before wondering the streets of the Silent City and discovering it all for yourself.
+It is the perfect way to get a true understanding of what the city is all about, before wandering the streets of the Silent City and discovering it all for yourself.